OpenAddressesUK/ernest/README.md

 }
 ```

-The `"addreses"` array can contain any number of addresses.
+The `"addresses"` array can contain any number of addresses.

 You can then `POST` your payload to the app like so (assuming your server is running at http://localhost:9292/)